Tasshack/dreame-vacuum/docs/entities.md

 - All camera entities has different dynamic refresh rate determined by its last request time and device state.
 - Camera will only render a map when an image request has been made and only render changed areas of the image.
 - Saved map camera names generated dynamically from index or custom name.
-- Saved map entities for multi-floor map entities uses indexing system instead of map id. <a href="https://github.com/Tasshack/dreame-vacuum/blob/master/docs/map.md#multiple-map-support" target="_blank">(For more info about multi-floor map support)</a>
+- Saved map entities for multi-floor map entities uses indexing system instead of map id. <a href="https://github.com/Tasshack/dreame-vacuum/blob/master/docs/map.md#multi-floor-map-support" target="_blank">More info</a>
 - Live map is not editable and renders saved map after an edit has been made until robot starts cleaning.
 - *map_1* entity always renders saved map of currently selected map when multi-floor map is disabled